LGBTQ rights in Brazil: Anti-LGBT violence

 A Brazilian gay blog that has investigated a few of the murders of gay people reported in the media - including some used by the GGB in its national statistic report - determined that the majority of murders from their chosen sample were committed by the partners of the victims or those who were otherwise sexually involved with them (e.g., male prostitutes), with some others being killed due to unpaid debts with gangs involved in drug trafficking.
 The blog also criticized the GGB for not publishing the names of all of the victims the GGB includes in its report to calculate the murder rate so that the motives of the crimes could be independently assessed.

-According to Grupo Gay da Bahia, 343 LGBT people were murdered in Brazil in 2016, 387 in 2017, and 420 in 2018.
+According to Grupo Gay da Bahia, 343 LGBTQ people were murdered in Brazil in 2016, 387 in 2017, and 420 in 2018.
 This was an increase compared to 2001 (130 murders) and 2008 (187 murders).
 Of the 420 victims in 2018, 39% were gay men, 36% were transsexuals, 12% were lesbians and 2% were bisexuals.
 When divided by race, 213 were white (58.4%), 107 were mestizo (29.3%) and 45 were black (12.3%).
 Firearms were the most commonly used instruments in these crimes.
 The northern and central-western parts of Brazil recorded the most homicides, with the state of Alagoas registering the highest percentage of murders.

 According to association Transgender Europe, Brazil has the highest number of murdered transgender people, with 900 homicides between 2008 and 2016, far ahead of Mexico (271), and nearly half of 2.264 registered murders in the world.